vgisclabs/sequoia-chameleon-gnupg/README.md

 When a short key ID is used in an command line argument or configuration file, an error is printed and the operation fails.

+#### We don't use dirmngr

+We don't use GnuPG's `dirmngr` to connect to network services to discover certificates.
+Instead, we read its configuration file and do the requests ourselves.
+This is more robust and offers more features, for example, if you have more than one `keyserver` directive in `dirmngr.conf`, we will query all keyservers simultaneously.

+#### We don't use keyboxd

+We don't use GnuPG's `keyboxd` to access keybox databases.
+Instead, we read the certificates directly from the keybox database if we discover one.

 #### We reject --use-embedded-filename